FDYdarmstadt/BoSSS/README.md

 # BoSSS

-BoSSS (Bounded Support Spectral Solver) is a flexible framework for the development, evaluation and applica- tion of numerical discretization schemes based on the Discontinuous Galerkin (DG) method.
+BoSSS (Bounded Support Spectral Solver) is a flexible framework for the development, evaluation and application of numerical discretization schemes based on the Discontinuous Galerkin (DG) method.

 ## Aim and focus of the BoSSS code